About the 31A (Cambridge) MRC

 Joining the Club

 There is an Annual Subscription, which is determined for the forthcoming year at the Annual General Meeting and payable for every year of Membership (January to December).
 Subscriptions for existing members are due for payment by the end of February each year, after which membership of The Club will be deemed to have lapsed.
-Subscriptions for new members will be pro-rata for period remaining until the end of the joining year and will be due when membership is approved.
+Subscriptions for new members will be pro-rata for period remaining until the end of the joining year.

 Unfortunately, under 18 or Junior Membership of the club is not offered.
 Current legislation governing the supervision of minors means it is impractical for a club of our size to fund and otherwise resource full compliance with the regulations.